-Erni Durdevic is a Machine Learning Engineer at Quby, the creator and provider of Toon, a leading European smart home platform.
-In this role he is responsible for bringing data science algorithms to production.
-He enjoys pairing with Data Scientists and Data Engineers to transform proof-of-concepts into products running at scale.
-Erni has a Master degree in Computer Science Engineering and has spent the last three years in the Data Science field.
+Erni Durdevic is a Senior Machine Learning Engineer at Quby, a leading company offering data-driven home services technology, known for creating the in-home display and smart thermostat Toon.
+In this role, he is responsible for building end-to-end data science products.
+He enjoys pairing with Data Scientists and Data Engineers to transform proofs-of-concept into products running at scale.
+Erni has a Master degree in Computer Science Engineering and a passion for tackling the world’s toughest problems using Data and AI.

 Energy wastage by residential buildings is a significant contributor to total worldwide energy consumption.
 Quby, an Amsterdam based technology company, offers solutions to empower homeowners to stay in control of their electricity, gas and water usage.
 Using Europe's largest energy dataset, consisting of petabytes of IoT data, the company has developed AI-powered products that are used by hundreds of thousands of users daily to maintain a comfortable climate in their homes and reduce their environmental footprint.
 In this talk, Erni and Stephen will take you on a tour of how Quby leverages the full Databricks stack to quickly prototype, validate, launch and scale data science products.
 We will explore the technical workflow of a Data Science project from end to end.
 Starting from developing a notebook prototype and tracking model performance with MLflow, we move towards production-grade Databricks jobs with a CI/CD pipeline and monitoring system in place.
 We will see how Quby manages more than 1 million models in production, how Delta Lake allows batch and streaming on the same IoT data and the impact these tools have had on the team itself.